chineduogada/react-rapid-carousel/README.md

 ### With hooks

-###### Using the provided hooks, you focus more on how to add your custom functionalities and appearance, rather than how to the Components themselves.
+###### Using the provided hooks, you focus more on what to add: (custom functionalities and appearance), rather than how to implement the Components themselves.

 ###### Comes with great props `configurations` and `Components.defaultProps` benefits.